Swival/calibra/docs.md/tasks.md

 ## task.md: the prompt

-This is the exact text sent to the coding agent.
+This is the text sent to the coding agent (leading and trailing whitespace is stripped).
 Write it the way you'd describe a task to a developer: clear, specific, and self-contained.

 A simple generation task might look like: